-The step-by-step picture tutorial is below, and you can find the YouTube video tutorial at the end of the post.
+We have both the step-by-step picture tutorial and the YouTube video tutorial for you.
 We encourage everyone to give it a watch, and please subscribe to our YouTube channel.
 I’m going to put a lot of effort into video in 2021, and I’ll even be making some “talkies” as opposed to just music and captions!
 Once again, please watch the video, and click “Subscribe” at the end! 🙂

 - Dollar store athletic socks